GildedPleb/hab-guide/src/pages/how.md

 Though many companies have worked through these issues as well, Google, [perhaps](https://www.youtube.com/watch?v=lsFDp-W1Ks0), has the longest history and experience with orchestrating both physical machines and virtual ones.
-Google launched it's first production server on cheap, expecting to fail, consumer hardware using custom fault-tolerant software.
+Google launched it's first production server on cheap, expected to fail, consumer hardware using custom fault-tolerant software.

 Eventually, that idea became an internal tool called